clirdlf/ndsa.org/case-studies.md

 permalink: /activities/case-studies/
 ---

-The Content Working Group is focusing on investigating guidelines for the selection of significant content, discovery of at-risk digital content or collections, and engaging all stakeholders in the process of acquiring the content, preserve it, and provide access to it.
+The Content Working Group is focusing on investigating guidelines for the selection of significant content, discovery of at-risk digital content or collections, and engaging all stakeholders in the process of acquiring the content, preserving it, and providing access to it.
 The Content Working Group’s current scope of work involves "content teams" grouped in the following topical areas:

 - Government
 - Geospatial